How to Invest in the FTSE 100 UK

-With nearly 150,000 employees the company focuses on household and personal care items and is known as a defensive stock – one that performs well in a tough economy as we all need the products they make!
+With nearly 150,000 employees the company focuses on household and personal care items and is known as defensive stocks.

-This means you can do your own fundamental analysis and technical analysis from the platform while buying shares in the company 100% commission-free with no other charges!
+This means you can do your own fundamental analysis and technical analysis from the platform while buying shares in the company.

 Second Largest FTSE 100 Company – AstraZeneca (AZN.L)